 Women's Glee Club

-Women’s Glee Club, an ensemble of nearly 120 singers, is a popular performing ensemble in the glee tradition.
-It consists primarily of nonmusic majors and performs several times each semester.
-Performing a vast array of music—from Renaissance through contemporary—the Women’s Glee Club participates in instate festivals and often collaborates with ensembles from other universities.
-This ensemble is open to all female MSU students with an interest in singing.
+Women’s Glee Club is a performing ensemble of treble voices consisting primarily of non-music majors and performing several times throughout the academic year.
+Performing a vast array of music—from Renaissance through contemporary—the Women’s Glee Club participates in in-state festivals and often collaborates with ensembles from other universities.
+This ensemble is open without audition to all treble singers on the MSU campus.

-The Campus Choir is a popular 50-member mixed ensemble of men and women from across the university.
+The Campus Choir is a popular 50-member mixed ensemble of singers from across the university.
 It performs a wide variety of musical styles from throughout history and around the world.
-Open to all students at MSU, the Campus Choir performs twice a semester and often collaborates with musicians at the College of Music.
+Open to all students at MSU without audition, the Campus Choir performs twice a semester and often collaborates with musicians at the College of Music.

 The Chamber Choir is composed of approximately 20-24 singers selected by the conductor (a graduate student in choral conducting) for their vocal and sight-reading abilities.
 The group studies and performs music from a range of stylistic periods generally not suited for the larger choral ensemble.
 This ensemble meets only one hour per week and is not available for academic credit.

 Membership is open to adults and high school and college students and consists primarily of mid-Michigan residents and MSU students.
-Community members pay a participation fee of $45 per semester.
+Community members pay a participation fee each semester.
 MSU students may register as a community member or for academic credit.
-Previous choral singing experience is required.
+Previous choral singing experience is desired but not required.
 To register for Choral Union as a community member, please visit the MSU Community Music School's website.
 For information about the MSU Choral Society, please click here.